Legal Notice

 If you want you can generate a 3D file from your geometric indications.

-You only need to specify few options (wall thickness, angular position of the holes, ...).
+You only need to specify some options (wall thickness, angular position of the holes, ...).

-You can either display the 3D object: Plot 3D-object.
+You can either display the 3D object: Display the 3D-object.

 The generation can be quite long depending of the complexity of the instrument.

-Once you've done one computation a new button Keep as Reference appears.
+Once you've done one computation, a new button appears: Keep as Reference.

-This save the current acoustic results and give you the possibility to compare with another one.
-You can:
+This save the result for the current geometry and give you the possibility to compare with another one.

-• modify the geometry and repeat the acoustic computation to observe how it affects the impedance and the resonance characteristics,
+• modify the geometry, and repeat the acoustic computation to observe how this affects the impedance and the resonances,

 • load another geometry and compare the two instruments.